mum4k/termdash/README.md

 ### The LineChart

-Displays series of values on a line chart.
+Displays series of values on a line chart, supports zoom triggered by mouse events.
 Run the [linechartdemo](widgets/linechart/linechartdemo/linechartdemo.go).

 ```go